 As a preliminary check of the bridle adjustment, you can measure the effective bridle length settings.
 The glider must be fully assembled to measure the bridles.
 Set the glider to VG loose.
-At each bridle station batten, stretch a thread tightly across the trailing edge connecting the bridle station batten with the corresponding batten on the other side.
-(Four threads) Each thread should end in a loop which is looped over the batten tip, and each thread should be tensioned so that the thread is straight and aligned with the batten center line.
-Then measure the height above the top of the keel tube of each of the four threads at both VGL and VGT settings.
+At each bridle station batten, stretch a thread tightly across the trailing edge connecting the bridle station batten with the corresponding batten on the other side, (four threads on the 147, five on the 166.)
+Each thread should end in a loop which is looped over the batten tip, and each thread should be tensioned so that the thread is straight and aligned with the batten center line.
+Then measure the height above the top of the keel tube of each of the threads at both VGL and VGT settings.
 Note: Battens are numbered from the tip inwards - the #2 batten is the shortest cambered batten.